Metronoid/chronicler/content/systems/dice/Rolling Dice.md

-# Rolling Dice
+# **Rolling Dice**
-When your character is trying to accomplish something and the outcome is in doubt, you roll a pool of ten-sided dice based on his relevant traits and read the results to determine success.
-Most of the time, you roll a number of dice equal to an Attribute plus a Skill.
-For example, to get the cop off your back, you use your character’s Manipulation Attribute of 4 and Subterfuge Skill of 3, so you roll seven dice.
-If you have a Specialty that’s relevant to the roll, add an extra die to your pool.

-Each die that shows an 8, 9, or 10 is a success.
-Normally, you only need one success to achieve your goal.
-It’s always better to get more successes, though, especially if you want to hurt someone, since your successes add to your damage when attacking.

-Every die that comes up as a 10 is a success.
-You also roll the die again, potentially scoring another success.
-If this second roll comes up as another 10, count the success and roll it again, on until you roll a number other than 10.

-Many rolls have modifiers, either from equipment, circumstance, or someone working against your character.
-Most modifiers are within the range of +3 to -3, though they can range as low as -5 or as high as +5.
-Apply the modifiers to your dice pool before you roll.
-Add all the bonuses first, then apply penalties.

-If your pool drops below one die, you instead roll a single chance die.
-The chance die only counts as a success if you roll a 10, which you do not reroll.
-Any other result is a failure.
-If you roll a 1 on the chance die, your character suffers a dramatic failure.

-### Roll Results

-Your roll can succeed and fail in a few different ways:

-**Success**: Your character’s action goes off as planned.
+To determine success in a task, roll a pool of 10-sided dice equal to the relevant Attribute + Skill.
+Add an extra die if there's a Specialty that applies.
+A roll of 8, 9, or 10 is a success, with each 10 counting as another success if rerolled.
+Modifiers such as equipment, circumstances, or opposition can range from +3 to -3 and are applied before rolling.
+If the pool drops to less than 1, roll a single chance die (1 is a dramatic failure, 10 is a success).
+More successes result in higher damage when attacking.

+## **Roll Outcomes:**

-Achieved by having at least one success (a die showing 8, 9, or 10; or a chance die showing 10).
+**Success**: The action is successful with at least 1 success (a die of 8, 9, or 10, or a chance die of 10).

-**Failure**: Your character’s action fails.
-This doesn’t mean “nothing happens,” just that she doesn’t get what she wants and complications are headed her way.
-Occurs when you roll no successes.

-**Exceptional Success**: Your character’s action succeeds beyond her expectations.
-Achieved by rolling five or more successes.
-Your character gains a beneficial Condition.
-(See “Conditions,” p.
-75.)
-Usually, the Inspired Condition is the most appropriate.
-You can give this Condition to another character when it’s appropriate to the story.
+**Failure**: The action is unsuccessful, leading to complications.
+No successes are rolled.

+**Exceptional Success**: The action exceeds expectations, with 5 or more successes rolled.
+The character earns a beneficial Condition, usually the Inspired Condition.

-**Dramatic Failure**: Your character fails badly, and things are about to get a whole lot worse.
-Suffered when you roll a 1 on a chance die.
-Alternately you can take a Beat in exchange for turning a normal failure into a dramatic failure.
+**Dramatic Failure**: The action fails dramatically, resulting in a worsening situation.
+Rolled by a 1 on the chance die or by taking a Beat in exchange for a normal failure.

-## When to Roll Dice
+## **When to Roll Dice**

-For many actions, you don’t need to roll dice.
-If your character isn’t in a stressful situation — nobody’s actively trying to tear his throat open, or demolish the building as he works — you don’t need to roll.
-When the dice hit the table, the Storyteller should have some idea of what will happen if the roll fails, as well as if it succeeds.
-Sometimes that’s coded in the rules.
-If you fail on an attack roll, you don’t deal any damage.
-Other times, it’s up to the Storyteller.
-If you fail a roll to jump between buildings with the prince’s hit-squad on your tail, do you make it but fall on the other side, grab the next building by your fingertips, or plummet to the alley below?
+Dice rolls are necessary during stressful situations, when failure could lead to a negative outcome.
+The Storyteller should have a clear understanding of the potential outcome if the roll succeeds or fails.
+Rules determine the consequences of failure in some cases, like failing an attack roll means no damage dealt.
+The outcome of other situations is determined by the Storyteller's discretion, such as when failing a roll to jump between buildings while pursued.

 ### Circumstance and Equipment

-Sometimes, fortune favors your character.
-Other times, she gives it a helping hand by packing the right tools for the job.
-The Storyteller should weigh how the circumstances affect a character’s chance of success.
-A slight advantage — picking an old and damaged lock — might be worth a bonus die, while a stressful situation — trying to pick a lock while people are shooting at you — might subtract three dice from your pool.
-Most of the time, the modifier from circumstances will be between +3 and –3, though in very rare cases — picking a lock while the room is on fire — it can range from +5 to –5.
+The Storyteller should consider how the situation and the character's equipment can impact the outcome of a roll.
+A positive circumstance, such as a damaged lock, may add a bonus die, while a negative circumstance, like being shot at while trying to pick a lock, may subtract dice from your pool.
+Modifiers usually range from +3 to -3, but in rare cases can range from +5 to -5.

-Bringing the right equipment for a task also gives you extra dice to roll.
-A sharp suit might give you bonus dice when trying to convince the CEO that your character knows the best plan, while a good pair of running shoes will help her escape from the things lurking in the shadows.
-Most equipment offers a one to three die bonus.
-A top-of-the-line or custom item might give a four or five die bonus, but such items often cost more than just money.
-When a task is impossible without some kind of equipment — hacking a computer, or driving a car — equipment bonuses indicate how far your tools are above the baseline.
-A beat-up old station wagon might not add any dice to a Drive roll, but a top-of-the-line sports car may add four or even five dice.
+Having the right equipment for a task also adds bonus dice to your roll, with equipment offering a 1-3 die bonus and high-end equipment offering a 4-5 die bonus.
+In some cases, equipment is essential to perform a task and the bonus indicates the level of quality compared to baseline equipment.

-## Attribute Tasks
+## **Attribute-Based Tasks**

-Some actions require no special expertise to perform.
-Mostly, these come in the form of Wits + Composure rolls to notice something that doesn’t seem right, or using Strength + Stamina rolls to lift something.
-For these rolls, you add two different Attributes together to make your dice pool.
-If an action doesn’t seem to involve any particular Skill, it can be handled by an Attribute Task.
+Some actions can be performed without special expertise, often in the form of Wits + Composure rolls to detect something odd, or Strength + Stamina rolls to lift an object.
+These rolls are determined by adding two different Attributes.
+If a task doesn't require a specific Skill, it can be done with an Attribute Task.

-## Muddling Through
+## **Muddling Through Without Skill**

-If your character has no dots in an applicable Skill, the Storyteller may allow you to roll your Attribute as a dice pool.
-Your character’s dice pool suffers a penalty for being
-untrained: if the roll would involve a Mental Skill, you take a three-die penalty, while a Physical or Social Skill applies a one-die penalty.
+If your character lacks the required Skill, the Storyteller may allow you to use the Attribute instead with a penalty.
+Mental Skills impose a 3-die penalty, while Physical or Social Skills impose a 1-die penalty.

-## Permutations
+## **Dice Roll Variations**

-The Storytelling System has a few variations in how dice rolls work.

-• **9-Again**: You reroll dice that show 9 or 10, as opposed to just 10.
-Keep rolling until you get a result that isn’t a 9 or 10.
+**9-Again**: Reroll dice that show 9 or 10, and continue until you get a result other than 9 or 10.

-• **8-Again**: You reroll dice that show 8, 9, or 10 — any successful die — and keep rolling as long as your dice show successes.
+**8-Again**: Reroll dice that show 8, 9, or 10, and keep rolling as long as you get successes.

-• **Extra Successes**: Assuming your roll succeeds, you get a number of extra successes added to your total.
-This permutation mostly applies to weapons, which add their damage bonus as extra successes on your attack roll.
+**Extra Successes**: If your roll succeeds, you get additional successes.
+This is mostly applied to weapons that add their damage bonus as extra successes on attack rolls.

-• **Rote Actions**: When you’ve got plenty of training and the steps you need to follow are laid out in front of you, you’ve got a significant chance of success.
-When you make a roll, you can reroll any dice that do not show an 8, 9, or 10.
-If you’re reduced to a chance die on a rote action, don’t reroll a dramatic failure.
-You may only reroll each die once.
+**Rote Actions**: If you have enough training and the steps are clear, you have a good chance of success.
+Reroll any dice that don't show 8, 9, or 10.
+Don't reroll dramatic failures, and each die can only be rerolled once.

-• **Successive Attempts**: When you fail a roll, you may be able to try again.
-If time is not an issue and your character is under no pressure to perform, you may make successive attempts with your full dice pool.
-In the far more likely situation that time is short and the situation is tense, each subsequent attempt has a cumulative one-die penalty — so the third time a character tries to break down the door that’s keeping her inside a burning building, her roll has a two- die penalty.
-Successive attempts do not apply to extended actions.
+**Successive Attempts**: You can try again if you fail a roll.
+If time is not limited and there's no pressure, you can try again with the full dice pool.
+If time is short and the situation is tense, each subsequent attempt has a cumulative one-die penalty.
+Successive attempts don't apply to extended actions.

-• **Teamwork**: When two or more people work together, one person takes the lead.
-He’s the primary actor, and his player assembles his dice pool as normal.
-Anyone assisting rolls the same pool before the primary actor.
-Each success from a secondary actor gives the primary actor a bonus die.
-If one of the secondary actors rolls a dramatic failure, the primary actor takes a four-die penalty.
+**Teamwork**: When working together, one person leads and rolls their dice pool as normal.
+Assistants roll the same pool and each success gives the leader a bonus die.
+If an assistant rolls a dramatic failure, the leader takes a four-die penalty.